-This sub-fund promotes environmental and social characteristics and is categorised in accordance with Article 8(1) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector.
+This sub-fund promotes environmental and social characteristics and complies with Article 8 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector ("SFDR").
+Further information related to environmental and/or social characteristics is available in Annex I to this document (SFDR RTS Art.
+14(2)).